Last Updated:

 Error Code: 0xC1900101.

 This generic error usually points to driver conflicts.
-Uninstall problematic drivers before retrying the update.
+Please uninstall any problematic drivers before retrying the update.

 Pro Tip: If you can’t pinpoint the problematic driver, perform a clean boot to isolate the issue.